 7.1 The Community Trust may choose to support an organisation through multi-year funding commitments where it is considered that such support will enable the organisation to:

 7.1.1 Better achieve its mission and provide ongoing quality services

 7.1.2 Undertake long term planning, service delivery or programme development

 7.2 Organisations can request to be considered for multi-year funding or the Community Trust can proactively identify such organisations as part of the application enquiry process

 7.3 Multi-year grant commitments are preferably to be made from the current year’s budget but can be allocated to subsequent budgets at the discretion of the Board

 7.4 Multi-year funding will be spent within the conditional timeframe (up to 3 years) set by the Community Trust.

-7.5 Multi-year donations and projects are to be monitored and reviewed on an annual cycle, or more frequently if requested, and milestone reports must meet the satisfaction of the Community Trust prior to the payment of the next instalment.
+7.5 Multi-year grants and projects are to be monitored and reviewed on an annual cycle, or more frequently if requested, and milestone reports must meet the satisfaction of the Community Trust prior to the payment of the next instalment.